10 Triggers That Can Cause Fibromyalgia Flare-Ups

 Lack of sleep

-Getting a good quality sleep can be very difficult for FM patients and often leads to insomnia.
-One of the best methods to achieve better sleep is to create a bedtime routine by avoiding simulants before bedtime.
-This can include avoiding caffeine, limiting screen-time, meditate before bed, and if possible, trying to go to bed around the same time each day.
+Getting good quality sleep can be very difficult for FM patients and often leads to insomnia.
+One of the best methods to achieve better sleep is to create a bedtime routine by avoiding stimulants before bedtime.
+This can include avoiding caffeine, limiting screen time, meditating before bed, and if possible, trying to go to bed around the same time each day.

 Anxiety and stress

-This may be one of the biggest causes of a FM flare up.
-When you’re dealing with chronic stress in your life, especially if your have FM, it can lead to a variety of health problems including high blood pressure, diabetes, and more.
+This may be one of the biggest causes of an FM flare-up.
+When you’re dealing with chronic stress in your life, especially if you have FM, it can lead to a variety of health problems including high blood pressure, diabetes, and more.
 It’s important to identify ways to reduce anxiety and stress in your day-to-day life (i.e. focus on deep breathing, meditate, take up a hobby, talk with others).

 Smoking